keptn/keptn.github.io/content/docs/0.5.0/usecases/self-healing-with-keptn/index.md

 In order to test the self-healing capabilities, deploy an unhealthy version of our carts microservice.
 This version has some issues that are not detected by the automated quality gates since the tests generate artificial traffic while in production real user traffic might reveal untested parts of the microservice that have issues.

-Therefore, please make sure that you have completed the [onboard carts](../onboard-carts-service/) or the [deployment with quality gates](../deployments-with-quality-gates/) use case.
+Therefore, please make sure that you have completed the [onboard carts](../onboard-carts-service/) or the [deployment with quality gates](../deployments-with-quality-gates/) use case (i.e. all version show contain issues that are not detected by the quality gates).

 <!--
 Send a new version of the artifact to Keptn: